davidsmakerworks/ai-artist/README.md

 TODO: Add option (key/button) to show prompt on screen after creation is rendered

 TODO: Bypass caching when speaking daydream prompts since these will always be unique

+TODO: Clean up QR code display code and remove use of temp file